 Whoo-hoo!
 Christmas is almost here, bringing with it a sense of excitement and frenzy of preparation.
 What better way to channel that holiday energy than by making a plan for success in the new year?
-We’ve found six fantastic articles to help you identify which marketing strategies will pay off in 2018, and which ones you should leave behind.
+We’ve found five fantastic articles to help you identify which marketing strategies will pay off in 2018, and which ones you should leave behind.

 From drip campaigns to overdone marketing automation, almost every point in this infographic is on the naughty list for one reason: Your company can no longer afford to be general and impersonal.
 This year, focus on creating meaningful, individualized content for your readers that targets their specific pain points.
 Personal, problem-solving content will win out over vague, unsentimental stuff every time.

 Written By Digital Marketing Institute

 As long as there are still people with problems in this world, there will be a need for content.
 Content will continue to take the stage in 2018, because clear answers to people’s questions will always be in style.
 The ways to create content have become more diverse with video and podcasting taking the stage, but beneath it all is the need to create digestible, engaging ways to address people’s needs.

 The internet is saturated with content, and most of it is fluff.
 That’s why it’s important to understand how your content affects your readers.
 There are so many ways to present information, and part of reaching your audience is discovering the forms of content that appeal to them the most.
 This article explores the ways National Geographic—a company with 350 million social followers—harnesses readers’ emotions through storytelling.